xusde/argoCD/README.md

 ---
 ## Containerized Application.
-Before creating pipeline, test locally if your dockerfile is accurate by running container locally.
+Before creating pipeline, test locally if your dockerfile is accurate by running container.
 We will create Dockerfile.
-If you don't know what docker, please read some basic understanding about docker: https://github.com/infosecsingh/Learn-Docker
+If you don't know what is docker, please read some basic understanding about docker: https://github.com/infosecsingh/Learn-Docker